Skip to content

 "http://other.site.domain/api/**"

-Control for a specific origin Origin and only for requests to specific paths
+Control for a specific request Origin and only when requesting specific paths.

 Path Match "/api/v1"